-Action Item CIR-31.2: Work with NVTA and Caltrans to develop a South Napa Congestion Management Plan to coordinate improvements along SR 29 between the Solano County line and SR 221, to address congestion caused by existing traffic volumes as well as the impacts of future growth and demand, including the effects of a potential conversion of SR 37 to a toll road.
+Action Item CIR-27.2: In coordination with NVTA and Caltrans, develop a South Napa Congestion Management Plan to coordinate improvements along SR 29 between the Solano County line and SR 221, to address future growth and demand created by the potential conversion of SR 37 to a toll road.

-Note to the Reader: Please also see Policy CC-11 in the Community Character Element of this General Plan, which addresses aesthetic improvements to SR 29 to be pursued jointly with the City of American Canyon.
+Note to the Reader: Please see also Policy CC-11 in the Community Character Element of this General Plan, which addresses aesthetic improvements to SR 29 to be pursued jointly with the City of American Canyon.

-Policy CIR-32: While not suitable for all intersections, roundabouts have a wide variety of applications, and Napa County will consider them as an alternative for intersection improvements (see the current version of the County's Transportation Impact Study Guidelines for more information).
+Policy CIR-28: While not suitable for all intersections, roundabouts have a wide variety of applications, and Napa County will consider them as an alternative for intersection improvements (see the current version of the County's Transportation Impact Study Guidelines for more information).